balabmp/gradle-spring-boot-starter/README.md

 You can now start the Spring Boot application by executing `./gradlew bootRun`.
 Spring will search your classpath for an application (i.e. a class with a `main` method and annotated with `@EnableAutoConfiguration` or `@SpringBootApplication`).

+_Note: Gradle tasks have dependencies on other tasks, so executing `bootRun` for example will also execute `build`, thus, we really only need to execute the last task in the chain.

 In the console output, you'll see that a Tomcat server will have started up on port 8080.
 The bad news is that your fancy new Spring Boot application doesn't do anything yet.

 You can press `control-C` to kill the application.